Boston T Party: Reception

 In a review for AllMusic, Scott Yanow wrote: "Keyboardist T Lavitz heads an all-star quartet and composed most of the material heard here, music that is full of intensity, fire, constant interplay between the players, and passion.
 Although there are some brilliant solos, the main significance to this music is how the four musicians all fit together and form exciting ensembles."

 Woodrow Wilkins of All About Jazz described the music as "quirky, wild, and most of all, fun," and stated: "The quartet delivers a musical smorgasbord.
 There's a bit of rock, accented by jazz, fusion, funk and other assorted sounds—sometimes all within a single track...
 Chambers delivers some strong licks without getting in the way of his bandmates' solos... keeping within the structure but at the same time playing with freedom to explore.
 The same can be said of all the musicians throughout the album."

 Writing for PopMatters, Robert R. Calder commented: "everything’s aimed at viscerally emotive effects...
 These guys play on their pulses, and rather than settling into one or another line or specifiable range of development the music can change or move in an enormous range of ways."

 In an article for Jazz Times, Mike Shanley remarked: "Boston T Party is built around writing as much as blowing...
 The group acts as a supportive environment to inspire the soloist without overplaying."

-Sea of Tranquility's Pete Pardo wrote: "Boston T Party is a funky, jazzy, & rockin' good time from start to finish... the album is a treat for fusion fans and lets the band show their instrumental prowess and at the same time crank out some solid melodies...
+Sea of Tranquilitys Pete Pardo wrote: "Boston T Party is a funky, jazzy, & rockin' good time from start to finish... the album is a treat for fusion fans and lets the band show their instrumental prowess and at the same time crank out some solid melodies...
 If you like modern day fusion with an aggressive edge, Boston T Party will be right up your alley."